 Most companies conduct employee engagement surveys because they want to gather the opinions of their staff.
 The challenge is then…

-…that the senior team wants to use the data to make positive changes for the benefit of their staff, but they struggle.
+…that the senior team wants to use the data to make positive changes for the benefit of their staff, but they struggle with their people strategy.
 The struggle is because the senior team has no path to follow and no tools to use.
 Furthermore, their experience in implementing the findings to better engage people is likely to be limited.

 P3 provides a structured programme for the senior team to put in place.
-In essence, P3 is a three-year people engagement programme, investing in colleagues’ development, listening to colleagues, combined with a reward & recognition scheme.
+A programme for a better people strategy.
+In essence, P3 is a three-year programme helping to engage people better by investing in colleagues’ development, listening to colleagues, combined with a reward & recognition scheme.
 Ideal for factories of over 250 employees.
 In a case study with a Top 20 plc Supplier to Tesco, P3 was found to improve people engagement by 20%!

-This 3-Minute video helps to further explain what P3 can do for factories of suppliers to UK Supermarkets:
+This 3-Minute video helps to further explain what P3 can do for factories of suppliers to UK Supermarkets to engage people further:

 To find out more, simply fill out the form below:

-The 7 Stages of Achieving a Significant Increase in Employee Engagement
+The 7 Stages of Achieving a Significant Increase in People Engagement

 Stage 1 – Objectives